 “A one-size-fits-all approach is increasingly unproductive with today’s workforce.
 Managers should consider or, better yet, ask their employees which motivators drive their performance.”

 The best way to determine the right communication approach is to ask your employees.
-Talk to them about their learning styles, and figure out their top motivators and drivers.
+Talk to them about their learning styles.
+Also, figure out their top motivators and drivers.

 One thing to avoid, according to Sweet, is only using your preferred method for coaching and communication.

 “Just because it feels right to the manager, does not mean it is best for the employee.
 Considering the types of discussions they have on a day-to-day basis, managers should consider which communication strategy works best for each employee to better predict the response to and after the communication from the manager,” she recommends.